samdsouza/Sustaining-Engineering-/sampleDoc/source/On-Call.rst

 	* https://victorops.com
 	* Login
+	* Timeline Tab
-	* Create Incident (this is in Green on the right side)
+	* Create Incident (this is in Blue on the right side in the Incidents section)
 	* Click on Send To -> Escalation Policies -> cpe_esc_mgmt
-	* Incident Desc : your phone number
+	* Incident Description : your phone number
 	* Incident Body : webex, details, hipchat, etc.